Bade Miyan Chote Miyan (1998 film)

-Bade Miyan Chote Miyan is a 1998 Indian Hindi-language action comedy film directed by David Dhawan and produced by Vashu Bhagnani under Pooja Entertainment.
-The film, which was the first Hindi film to be shot in the Ramoji Film City, stars Amitabh Bachchan and Govinda playing dual roles, alongside Raveena Tandon, Ramya Krishnan, Anupam Kher, Paresh Rawal, Sharat Saxena and Satish Kaushik.
-It is inspired by The Comedy of Errors and the 1995 American film Bad Boys.
+Bade Miyan Chote Miyan is a 1998 Indian Hindi-language buddy cop action comedy film directed by David Dhawan and produced by Vashu Bhagnani under Pooja Entertainment.
+The film, which was the first Hindi film to be shot in the Ramoji Film City, stars Amitabh Bachchan and Govinda playing dual roles, alongside Raveena Tandon, Ramya Krishnan, Anupam Kher, Paresh Rawal, Sharat Saxena, Satish Kaushik, and Asrani.
+The core plot of the film is borrowed from Bengali film Bhranti Bilas (1963), a reworking of William Shakespeare's The Comedy of Errors, and also is an adaptation of the 1995 American film Bad Boys.

 Bade Miyan Chote Miyan was theatrically released on 16 October 1998 and became 4th highest grossing Hindi films of 1998, despite clashing with Karan Johar's Kuch Kuch Hota Hai.

 Plot

 Inspectors Arjun Singh and Pyare Mohan Bhargava share a friendly bond.
 Arjun is unmarried, and some petty comments are made about his age, while his sister Seema is dating Pyare.
 Zorawar Siddiqui, a smuggler, works under the cover of being a sculptor in a hotel.
 Zorawar gets rid of Madhu, an eyewitness who is spying on him.
 Madhu's friend Neha witnesses her murder and calls the police.
 Arjun arrives there, and he takes her to Pyare's house.

 Bade Miyan and Chote Miyan are petty thieves and doppelgängers of Arjun and Pyare.
 Bade and Chote arrive in town, and confusion ensues when every crime they commit is blamed on Arjun and Pyare.
 Things go further downhill when Commissioner Shyamlal is also thrashed by Bade and Chote.
 Seema and Neha also mistake Bade and Chote for Arjun and Pyare.
 Arjun and Pyare land in trouble when Zorawar kidnaps Seema.
 They are arrested, but get saved by the arrival of Bade and Chote, who reveal their acts and promise to get Seema back.

 They arrive at Zorawar's hideout and stall them while Arjun and Pyare arrive with the police force, and everyone at the hideout is arrested.
 Bade and Chote leave after apologising to Seema for the confusion.
 Zorawar's henchmen hijack the police van, which is taking him and his associates to prison.
 They are stopped by Bade and Chote, asking for a lift.
 Chote realises the truth and gets Zorawar and his men arrested.
 Arjun and Pyare are criticised for their mistake regarding the van's hijacking, and Bade and Chote are given a job in the police force.
 Arjun and Pyare end up being demoted as traffic officers, while Bade and Chote take their place as Inspectors.